Emma20040/Spring-Boot-Authentication-Authorization-Server/Documentation.md

 1.0

 ## Introduction
 This document outlines the design and functionality of the User Authentication and Authorization Server , a backend Spring Boot application for secure user authentication and authorization via REST APIs.
 The system supports manual signup/login (with email verification), Google OAuth2 signup/login (with username and password prompt), account linking, password reset, logout, and JWT refresh to maintain sessions until explicit logout.
-All users have a unique email, username, and non-nullable password.
-It integrates Redis for temporary storage, caching, rate limiting, token blacklisting, and refresh token management; Google reCAPTCHA v3 for bot protection; and hybrid rate limiting (email/IP-based) to prevent abuse.
+All users have a unique email and username.
+It integrates Redis for temporary storage, caching, rate limiting, token blacklisting, and refresh token management; Google reCAPTCHA v3 for bot protection; and hybrid rate limiting (userId/IP-based) to prevent abuse.
 JSON Web Tokens (JWTs) are short-lived, paired with long-lived refresh tokens for session continuity, designed for testing with tools like Postman.

 ## System Architecture
 ### Technology Stack